 A cappuccino is an espresso based drink that is enjoyed while hot and normally made with micro foam.
 A Frappuccino is normally served cold, or iced and served topped with whipped cream and is a brand name that is trademarked by Starbucks.

-Final Thoughts, Frappé-Ing It All Up, Cappuccino Vs Espresso
+Frappé-Ing It All Up – Cappuccino Vs Espresso

-If you have read this far you know all about the difference between a cappuccino and an espresso.
+f you have read this far, you know all about the difference between a cappuccino and an espresso.
 There is no particular winner in the Cappuccino Vs Espresso battle as you will likely enjoy both and for different reasons.

 Don’t forget to experiment with different types of cappuccino.